 Each reporting period, the Company estimates changes in the fair value of contingent consideration and any change in fair value will be recognized as a non-cash adjustment (with related income tax adjustment) in the Company's Consolidated Statements of Operations.
-The Sitrick Brincko Group earn-out liability is based upon an assessment of actual EBITDA of the Sitrick Brincko Group through the evaluation date and an updated assessment of various probability weighted projected EBITDA scenarios over the remaining earn-out period.
-The total adjustment potentially recorded each quarter is a combination of the assessment of actual and projected EBITDA scenarios as well as changes in the discount rate and time value of money each reporting period.
-An increase in the earn-out expected to be paid will result in a charge to operations in the quarter that the anticipated fair value of contingent consideration increases, while a decrease in the earn-out expected to be paid will result in a credit to operations in the quarter that the anticipated fair value of contingent consideration decreases.
+The Sitrick Brincko Group potential earn-out liability was based upon an assessment of actual EBITDA of the Sitrick Brincko Group through the evaluation date and an updated assessment of various probability weighted projected EBITDA scenarios over the remaining earn-out period.
+The total adjustment potentially recorded each quarter was a combination of the assessment of actual and projected EBITDA scenarios as well as changes in the discount rate and time value of money each reporting period.
+An increase in the earn-out expected to be paid would result in a charge to operations in the quarter that the anticipated fair value of contingent consideration decreases.

-Sitrick Brincko Group's average EBITDA for the first two annual measurement periods was \$6.5 million, approximately \$4.8 million below the required \$11.3 million base.
-Based upon the first two and a half years of actual results and the Company's updated probability weighted assessment of various projected EBITDA scenarios for the one and a half years remaining in the earn-out period, the Company believes it is more likely than not that there will not be a contingent consideration payment due in November 2013 and, accordingly, reduced the estimated fair value of the liability from \$33.4 million to zero during the quarter ended November 26, 2011, representing a favorable non-cash adjustment reflected in the Company's Consolidated Statement of Operations.
+As of May 25, 2013, the Company believes that it is more likely than not that there will not be a contingent consideration payment due in November 2013.
+The Company initially came to this conclusion in the quarter ended November, 26, 2011.
+This conclusion was based upon actual results of the first two years of the evaluation period and the Company's updated probability weighted assessment of various projected EBITDA scenarios for the two years remaining in the earn-out period.
+Accordingly, the Company reduced the estimated fair value of the liability from \$33.4 million to zero during the quarter ended November 26, 2011, representing a favorable non-cash adjustment reflected in the Company's Consolidated Statement of Operations.
 On an after-tax basis, the fair value adjustment increased net income for the year ended May 26, 2012 by \$20.4 million or \$0.47 per share (including the impact of the employee portion of contingent consideration discussed below).
-For the year ended May 28, 2011, after assessing actual results and an updated evaluation of various projected EBITDA scenarios for the two and a half years remaining in the earn-out period, the Company recognized an adjustment of \$25.9 million, reducing the estimated contingent consideration payable and resulting in a favorable non-cash adjustment reflected in the Company's Consolidated Statement of Operations.
-On an after-tax basis, the fair value adjustment increased net income by \$15.6 million or \$0.34 per share for the year ended May 28, 2011.
+For the year ended May 28, 2011, after assessing actual results and an updated evaluation of various projected EBITDA scenarios for the two and a half years remaining in the earn-out period at that time, the Company recognized an adjustment of \$25.9 million, reducing the estimated contingent consideration payable and resulting in a favorable non-cash adjustment reflected in the Company's Consolidated Statement of Operations.
+On an after-tax basis, the fair value adjustment increased net increased net increased net increased net increased net increased net sub that time, the Company recognized an adjustment of \$25.9 million, reducing the estimated contingent consideration payable and resulting in a favorable non-cash adjustment reflected in the Company's Consolidated Statement of Operations.
+On an after-tax basis, the fair value adjustment increased net increased net income by \$15.6 million or \$0.34 per share for the year ended May 28, 2011.